uicm-mas/uicm-mas.github.io/_posts/2018-11-10-UICM-Abstract.markdown

 + Unification of single intelligence and collective intelligence
 + An possible explanation of intelligence emergence
 + A dual model for agent-environment intelligence hypothesis

+## Outline of the Paper
++ Chapter 1: A Brief Introduction of the UIC Model - From Shannon's Perspective
++ Chapter 2: Unifying models for an Agent and a Multi-Agent System (MAS)
++ Chapter 3: UIC Model for Describing Multi-Modal Agent Behaviours
++ Chapter 4: UIC Model for Quantifying Intelligence Level of MAS
++ Chaptre 5: Case Study of UIC Model in Analyzing Natural MAS
++ Chapter 6: Case Study of UIC Model in Designing Artificial MAS
++ Chapter 7: Hypothesis of UIC Model for Explaining Intelligence Emergence Mechanism
++ Chapter 8: Hypothesis of UIC Model for Explaining Intelligence of the Environment
++ Chapter 9: Conclusions and Future Research